starbotofficial/discordjs-example/README.md

-# discordjs-example
+# Discordjs example

-Here is a example of Discord bot in d.js
+I think a lot of users know d.js, the famous "discord.js" language.
+But i wanted to create a repositery with d.js code.